Corcoran Surname Meaning, History & Origin

-Corcoran Surname Genealogy
+Corcoran Surname Meaning

-Corcoran Resources on
+Corcoran Surname Resources on The Internet

 - History or Fake History

 The Washington mansion of W.W.
 Corcoran.

 Corcoran Surname Ancestry

 Ireland.
 The Corcorans have an ancient history in Ireland.
 They were known in Gaelic times as ecclesiastics, writers, chroniclers, and bards.
 In early Corcoran history they were based around Lough Erne in county Fermanagh in Ulster.
 However, after the Norman invasion in 1170, several branches of the sept left the area.

 In the Annals of the Four Masters, there was mention of thirty chiefs of the Corcoran sept in Fermanagh between 1250 to 1480.
 Three of the learned and respected erenachs, lay ecclesiastics, were recorded as Daire O’Corcrain, Padraig O’Corcrain and Conn O’Corcrain.